Project 5

 Overview

 Microcontrollers often communicate with other devices, like sensors, actuators, or maybe... an MP3 player module.
-In this project, will explore how embedded systems transmit and receive data through the UART communication protocol.
+In this project, we will explore how embedded systems transmit and receive data through the UART communication protocol.

 Small checkpoints will prepare you for the final task: You will create an MP3 player with a "Play/Pause" toggle button and a "Skip/Next Song" button, using the DFPlayer Mini module.
-Songs are -loaded onto a microSD card which you will insert into the module.
-The system will output mono sound through a small speaker.
+Songs are pre-loaded onto a microSD card which you will insert into the module.
+The system will output sound through a small speaker.

 Concepts